vplesko/OrbLang/docs/pages/07_assignment.md

 ---
 # Assignment

-The real power of symbols comes from the fact we can assign them new values after initialization.
+The real power of symbols comes from being able to assign them new values after initialization.

 ```
 fnc main () () {